Best Electric Head Shavers in 2026 – 21+ Tested and Reviewed

 Groomie BaldiePro

 I do favor the BaldiePro over the FlexSeries, which I wrote about in the FlexSeries vs. Groomie BaldiePro article.
-The reason I prefer the BaldiePro is because of the better body design, better grip, and the numerical charge indicator.
+I prefer the BaldiePro because of its better body design, better grip, and numerical charge indicator.
 However, I did not find much difference in the performance and end result (head shave).

-Like Skull Shaver, FreeBird, and some other companies–Groomie offers a subscription service to subscribe for new blades at a reduced cost and an initial reduced cost when first making a head shaver purchase, but I never subscribe to these and renew blades when I choose.
+Like Skull Shaver, FreeBird, and some other companies–Groomie offers a subscription service to subscribe for new blades at a reduced cost and an initial reduced cost when first making a head shaver purchase.
+Still, I never subscribe to these and choose to renew blades when I need them.

 Bald Buddy

 The Bald Buddy is another head shaver from a small company named The Cut Buddy.
-They offer a dedicated head shaver with a unique design compared to all others on this roundup.
+They offer a dedicated head shaver with a unique design compared to all others in this roundup.

-The body of the shaver is slimmer than others, and it fits very well and snuggly in the hand when in use.
+The body of the shaver is slimmer than others, and it fits very well and snugly in the hand when in use.

-However, like other head shavers I have used and felt underwhelmed with –it has those small blades without a good collection area for debris to collect, and it just didn’t seem to shave as well as others that I found more comfortable.
+However, like other head shavers, I have used and felt underwhelmed with – share similarities with the Bald Buddy.
+It has small blades and a poor collection area for debris, and it just didn’t seem to shave as well as others that I found more comfortable.

-That just about covers the best head shavers roundup.
+That just about covers the best head shavers roundup for 2026.
 These are updated when a new shaver is used and found to be a solid head grooming product.

 Hi.
 Will you ever use the Manscaped Dome Pro head shaver.
 I have seen mixed reviews about it and would like to see your opinion.